GoogleCloudPlatform/dcm2bq/README.md

 The `test` directory contains numerous examples and unit tests that are helpful for understanding the codebase and validating changes.

+### Running Integration Tests

+The test suite includes integration tests for features like Gemini vector embedding generation.
+These tests make real API calls to Google Cloud services and require a properly configured environment.

+To run them:
+1. Ensure you are authenticated with GCP (`gcloud auth application-default login`).
+2. Ensure your project has the Vertex AI API enabled.
+3. Set the `RUN_INTEGRATION_TESTS=true` environment variable.
+4. Run the tests: `RUN_INTEGRATION_TESTS=true npm test`

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to this project.